microsoft/vscode-jupyter/TELEMETRY.md

             - `switchKernelCount`?: `number`
             Number of times the kernel was changed.
             Common to most of the events.
-            - `kernelSpecCount`: `number`
-            Total number of kernel specs in the kernel spec list.
-            Common to most of the events.
-            - `kernelInterpreterCount`: `number`
-            Total number of interpreters in the kernel spec list.
-            Common to most of the events.
-            - `kernelLiveCount`: `number`
-            Total number of live kernels in the kernel spec list.
-            Common to most of the events.
     -  Group 2:
         - Properties:
             - `failed`: `true`
             Whether there was a failure.
-            Common to most of the events.
-            - `stackTrace`: `string`
-            Node stacktrace without PII.
             Common to most of the events.
             - `failureCategory`?: `string`
             A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.